Prior-free cosmological parameter estimation of Cosmicflows-4: Method

-where the likelihood $P(\data \mid \param)$ and the prior $P(\param)$ respectively encode the observational and the underlying physical models.
+where the likelihood $P(\data \mid \param)$ and the prior $P(\param)$ encode the observational and the underlying physical models, respectively.
+As discussed in \cref{sec:dis}, we assumed no prior distribution on our parameters, that is, $P(\param) = 1$.

-Here, we aim at reconstructing the zeroth and first modes of the velocity field \citep{Regos1989}.
+We reconstructed the zeroth and first modes of the velocity field \citep{Regos1989}.
 These are often called the monopole and the dipole, respectively.
-However, since the term ``dipole'' has come to be understood in common parlance as the motion of an observer relative to background, here we refer to the mean motion of galaxies flowing either radially (radial flow) or in some direction (bulk flow).
+However, since the term ``dipole'' has come to be understood in common parlance as the motion of an observer relative to background, we refer with it to the mean motion of galaxies flowing either radially (radial flow) or in some direction (bulk flow).

 Throughout this paper, the radial flow is referred to as $V_r$.
-Note that although the radial flow has the dimensions of speed (km/s) and one of two directions (inward or outward), it is not a vector.
-The bulk flow is a three-dimensional vector in the traditional sense and is referred to here as $\bm V = (V_X, V_Y, V_Z)$.
+Although the radial flow has the dimensions of speed (km/s) and one of two directions (inward or outward), it is not a vector.
+The bulk flow is a 3D vector in the traditional sense and is referred to here as $\bm V = (V_X, V_Y, V_Z)$.
+Our parameter space thus consists of four parameters, namely $\param = (V_r, V_X, V_Y, V_Z)$.
+As detailed below, these quantities fit by the forward model represent the velocity field in concentric shells, while the associated quantities in spheres were constructed as detailed in \cref{sec:shell_to_sphere}.

-We consider $\data = \{\muobs_i\}_{i < n}$, where $n$ is the number of observations (namely the number of entries in the CosmicFlows-4 catalogue), is derived.
-Note that the redshift does not feature in $\data$ since the error on it is neglected and therefore does not need to be inferred.
+We considered $\data = \{\muobs_i\}_{i < n}$, where $n$ is the number of observations (namely the number of entries in the CosmicFlows-4 catalog).
+The redshift does not feature in $\data$ since the error on it was neglected and therefore did not need to be inferred.
+Moreover, distance moduli are not per se observables, but were derived from other observables through relations such as the Tully-Fisher relation or the fundamental plane.